willdurand-edu/php-slides/src/common/08_model_view_controller.md

 This controller dispatches the request to the **specialized controllers**.

-It is usually tied to `URL rewriting`.
+It is usually tied to URL rewriting.